mvaldes42/minishell/README.md

 ### 1. PARSING <a name="parsing"></a>

-#####Lexer
+##### Lexer
-: lexing, tokenization, lexical analysis
-: converts a sequence of char into a sequence of tokens.
+lexing, tokenization, lexical analysis converts a sequence of char into a sequence of tokens.

 	- Scanning
 	: segments the input string into syntactic units called lexemes, into token classes